 How do I get my first job in digital marketing?

-It’s easier for people who already know you to offer a job than a total stranger when you don’t have prior experience to show.
+The best way to get your first job in digital marketing is to leverage your existing marketing connections.
+Look within your circle and see how you can get people to hire you.
+It’s easier for people who already know you to offer a job than for a total stranger when you don’t have prior experience to show.
 So, contact your connection and let them know you’re available for hire.

 What qualifications do you need to be a digital marketer?

+You don’t need any qualifications to be a digital marketer.
 While you can stand out by taking relevant industry professional courses and getting certified, these are not mandatory for a successful digital marketing professional.

 You can learn from personal experience, creating and managing web projects, running marketing campaigns, adjusting tactics, and measuring your results.
-This is more helpful than taking a theoretical test that only prepared you for a paper talk.
+This is more helpful than taking a theoretical test that only prepares you for a paper talk.

 Is digital marketing easy for beginners?

 Not quite so, but it’s not rocket science, either.
-Anyone can learn and be good at digital marketing if willing to put in the required effort, energy, time, and investments.
+Anyone can learn and become good at digital marketing if they are willing to put in the required effort, energy, time, and investment.
+For beginner marketers, learn to show up daily and be part of a community that helps you acquire more knowledge and build your skills.

-For beginners marketers, learn to show up daily and be part of a community that helps you acquire more knowledge and build your skills.
 Start a project and learn from your own mistakes and experiences.
-There is no better way to learn digital marketing than from trial and error.
+There is no better way to learn digital marketing than through trial and error.

 Can digital marketers work from home?

 Digital marketers can work from anywhere and get paid in any currency.
 The freedom to work from the comfort of your couch is one of the beauties of Internet marketing.
+You don’t have to face hectic daily traffic; you don’t have to get on the bus and get stuck in traffic before operating your business.

 With a laptop and internet connection, you can operate your business anywhere, anytime, and in any place convenient for you.